 When booking one trip we used Airbnb which is a company specialising in the private rentals of houses, rooms, and apartments all over the world.
 It was a very positive experience but for one night stays it doesn’t seem to be much cheaper when you add on all the additional fees such as cleaning.
 Of course, you can’t get cashback with Airbnb and there isn’t free cancellation.

-5. PASSPORT & ESTAS FOR THE USA
+5. PASSPORT & ESTAS FOR YOUR USA ROAD TRIP

 Make sure your passport has at least 6 months to run on it at the time of your road trip – you will not be allowed to travel if it hasn’t!
 You need to complete an online ESTA before you go, but this is valid for 2 years.
 It costs around $14 currently (2019).